andknownmaly/diary-day/README.md

 # Daily Quote

-> Discipline turns you feel tired into success.
-Discipline turns you’re
+> learning into success.
+Discipline turns doubt creeps in into success.

 ---
 andknownmaly